theia-log/theia/docs/source/collector.rst

 Opens channel to find events that match some criteria.
 The events are pushed from the collector to the client (on the incoming port of the web socket).
-The client should only post one message containng the filter criteria by which to match the events.
+The client should only post one message containing the filter criteria by which to match the events.
 This looks up only persisted events and will not return events in real-time, only those received **before** this channel was opened.